Paideieitor/White2Updates/README.md

 ### Gen6 weather abilities
   - Weather triggered by abilites like Drizzle now last 5 turns
   - You can change the value in ``settings.h``
-### Ability Expansion (Up to Gen7)
+### Ability Expansion (Up to Gen8)
-  - Every single ability from Gen6 and Gen7 has been added to the battle engine
+  - Every single ability from Gen6, Gen7 and Gen8 has been added to the battle engine
   - Make sure to read the ``NARCS/README.md`` to know which files you need to use
   - To change a pokemon ability to an expanded just modify the ability ID in that particular Pokémon Personal NARC (the ability IDs are preservet from vanilla games, but you can check them in ``BattleUpgrade.h``)
   - Big shoutout to [Spago](https://github.com/SpagoAsparago) who made the first Gen6 ability expansion, this patch adds the abilities that where missing from his patch and attempts to fix some bugs and inconsistencies with the vanilla mechanics

+WARNING: CURRENTLY THE PERSONAL NARC CAN ONLY HOLD UP TO ABILITY ID NUMBER 255 SO ANY ABILITY OVER THAT NUMBER CAN'T BE GIVEN TO A POKEMON, THIS REQUIRES AN EXPANSION OF THE PERSONAL NARC WHICH WILL COME SOON
+Also Unseen Fist doesn't ignore Quick Guard and Wide Guard, ill fix that in the Side Effect Expansion

 ## How to Install
 ### Installing tools